KaushikDev/tms/README.md

 * [DONE]404 page
 * Highlight first item in the list for a couple of seconds.
 * Toast component is called multiple times, check for other components.
+* Error handling for login and registration forms
+* [DONE]Save logged-in state
+* [DONE]If logged in, should redirect to home("/") if url is changed to "/login" or "/register"
+* [DONE]Highlight selected menu item